 Some of the symptoms already suggest that the coronavirus is not only capable of invading the respiratory tract.
 Although it seems that its predilection is the lower respiratory tract, it has already been proven that it is capable of invading other regions of the body, not in vain, the ACE2 receptor, in addition to lung cells, we can also find it in the endothelium, a monolayer of cells whose function is to cover the interior of blood vessels and the heart.
 Only with the advance in the number of autopsies of bodies infected with coronavirus (which are still scarce) have these new conditions been discovered.
 We must take into account that blood vessels run through any organ and that a generalized damage in the endothelium of these structures due to the infection or to the consequent inflammatory reactions may lead to cardiac, hepatic, renal disorders, that have been precisely recorded in some autopsies.

-The most reliable and frequently used methods to diagnose the presence of the new coronavirus are the molecular technique of real time PCR (polymerase chain reaction) using samples obtained from sputum or nasopharyngeal washings and the serological technique.
-The former aims to detect the virus in the body by identifying its genome, while serological tests look for the specific antibodies that our body generates to fight the microscopic invader.
-Both procedures provide results within a few hours.
+The most reliable and frequently used methods to diagnose the presence of the new coronavirus are the molecular technique of real-time PCR (polymerase chain reaction) or the antigen test, for which samples obtained from sputum or nasopharyngeal washings are used.
+The former aims to detect the virus in the organism by identifying its genetic material, while the antigen test looks for virus-specific proteins.
+On the contrary, the serological test looks for the specific antibodies that our body generates to fight against the microscopic invader and informs us of the encounter that our immune system may have had with the virus.

 As with the flu, the population at risk is the immunosuppressed people and those over 60 with certain previous pathologies or comorbidities.
 For example, patients with diabetes, asthma, cardiorespiratory or cerebrovascular problems and hypertension may be at serious risk.
 Our bad habits, such as smoking, could worsen the evolution of the disease.
 In fact, the team led by Dr. Nanshan Chen, in one of the first clinical and epidemiological articles published about the coronavirus, recorded the deaths of two men, one aged 61 and one aged 69, who had no previous risk pathologies but smoked.
 In these cases, coronavirus 2019 can become fatal with severe pneumonia, pulmonary edema and/or acute respiratory distress syndrome.